Unifi Hotspot

 See Bind Mounts

-Capture User Data & Logging Authorisations
+Capture User Data & Logging Authorizations

-There are currently two different drivers available to store captured user data.
+There are currently two different drivers available to store captured user data:

 • Webhooks